yehaniharshika/next-js-bookmark-app/README.md

 ## 📚 Description

-This project is a beginner-friendly frontend implementation of a **Smart Bookmark Manager**, where you can list bookmarks with images, titles, descriptions, and links.
-It's built with **Next.js App Router** and **Tailwind CSS**.
-No backend is connected — all data is currently hardcoded for learning purposes.
+This project is a frontend implementation of a Smart Bookmark Manager, where you can list bookmarks with images, titles, descriptions, and links.
+It's built with Next.js App Router and Tailwind CSS.
+No backend is connected - all data is currently hardcoded for learning purposes.

 ---